dekoupled/dekoupled.github.io/_posts/2023-09-28-dclx23-coupling-cohesion.md

 of good talks, great organization and the city and weather could have not been better (who doesn't like some sun in late September?).
 I am looking forward for Droidcon Lisbon 2024!

-A video of the talk is on the way, but meanwhile you can entertain yourself with the keynote presentation from the [downloads section](#-downloads) or with the [pictures of the event](#pictures-of-the-event).
+Unfortunately we do not have a videp, but you can entertain yourself with the keynote presentation from the [downloads section](#-downloads) or with the [pictures of the event](#pictures-of-the-event).

 ![Coupling and Cohesion talk in Droidcon Lisbon 2023](/assets/posts/20230928-droidcon/dclx23.jpeg)